devanshuDesai/Triton-Tinder-Bot/README.md

 * I am actively looking to make this script accessible to all.
 If you can help me set up a simple website where users can enter their email address and password and the bot does the rest, please hit me up.

-* This bot is not affiliated or endorsed by The Reagents of University of California in any way.
+* This bot is not affiliated to or endorsed by The Reagents of University of California in any way.